More on Routes

 .

 Of course, since tasks are added and deleted by the user, you can't know all of the IDs beforehand.
-This where dynamic routes come in.
+This is where dynamic routes come in.

 Create a new file task/[id]/page.tsx